Top-gg-Community/python-sdk/docs/api.rst

 Widgets
 -------

 ..
-General information about top.gg widgets can be in `Top.gg docs`_.
+General information about Top.gg widgets can be in `Top.gg docs`_.

 In topggpy, :class:`DBLClient` has a :meth:`DBLClient.generate_widget` method that takes an ``options`` dictionary as a parameter.